Market Quadrants Explained

 Radicati Market Quadrants are designed to illustrate how individual vendors fit within specific technology markets at any given point in time.

-All Radicati Market Quadrants are composed of four sections, as shown in the example quadrant (Figure 1 below).
+All Radicati Market Quadrants are composed of four sections, as shown in the example quadrant (Figure 1).

-- Emerging players that are still very new to the industry and have not yet built up much of an installed base.
+a.
+Emerging players that are new to the industry and still have to develop some aspects of their solutions.
 These companies are still developing their strategy and technology.

-- In some cases, this is by design.
-If a vendor has made a strategic decision to move in a new direction, it may slow development on one product line and start another.
+a.
+In some cases, this is by design.
+If a vendor has made a strategic decision to move in a new direction, they may choose to slow development on existing products.

-- In other cases, a vendor may simply become complacent as a top vendor and be out-developed by hungrier “trail blazers” and other top players.
+b.
+In other cases, a vendor may simply have become complacent and be out-developed by hungrier, more innovative Trail Blazers or Top Players.

-- Companies in this stage either find new life and revive their R&D, moving back into the “top players” segment, or else they slowly fade away as legacy technology.
+c.
+Companies in this stage will either find new life, reviving their R&D efforts and move back into the Top Players segment, or else they slowly fade away as legacy technology.

-Figure 1 below, shows a sample Radicati Market Quadrant.
-As a vendor continues to develop its product, it will move horizontally along the “x” axis.
-As market share changes, vendors move vertically along the “y” axis.
-It is common for vendors to move between quadrants over the life of a product, as their products improve and market requirements evolve.
+Figure 1, below, shows a sample Radicati Market Quadrant.
+As a vendor continues to develop its product, it will move vertically along the “y” functionality axis.
+The horizontal “x” strategic vision axis reflects a vendor’s understanding of the market and its future direction plans.
+It is common for vendors to move in the quadrant, as their products evolve and market needs change.